Office of Diversity and Equity for Students

 Web: Office of Diversity and Equity for Students Email: ODES Staff

-The mission of the Office of Diversity and Equity for Students (ODES) is to advocate and empower multicultural students of all backgrounds and differences to achieve academic, career, and personal success.
+The mission of the Office of Diversity and Equity for Students (ODES) is to advocate and empower students of all backgrounds to achieve academic, career, and personal success.
 ODES will achieve its mission by offering programs which foster self-awareness, cultural growth, intellectual curiosity, academic support, and a stimulating learning environment.

 Our programs provide multicultural education and guidance to enrich the college experience of all Gallaudet students.
-ODES focuses primarily on the unique needs of multicultural students and strives to facilitate a campus climate that supports their academic success.
+ODES focuses primarily on the unique needs of multicultural and LGBTQA students and strives to facilitate a campus climate that supports their academic and personal success.
 ODES encourages academic excellence for all students and is fortunate to have staff of the highest caliber to serve Gallaudet students.
 Through our services and programs, students find a gateway into the diverse richness of today's interconnected global reality.

 Keeping the Promise